 - There’s not so much to be happy about; we have a big day and if you keep smiling like that, people will think you’re stupid.

 Yep, typical French negativity right there!
 I’ve been through this SOO many times myself, and I’m French!
-I also remember reading a testimony of a Canadian who moved to Paris for work and left before the end of the contract because he couldn’t stand it anymore.
+I also remember reading the testimonial of a Canadian guy who moved to Paris for work and left before the end of his contract because he couldn’t stand it anymore.
 He said that he didn’t want to stay in a place where kindness is perceived as a weakness and not a quality; I agree 100%!
 Unfortunately, it is something that most travelers are not aware of…